drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 ![Comparison Charts](images/memory_usage_comparison.png)

 **Discussion:**  <br>
 Dask used the least memory because it never loads the whole file at once — it works on one partition at a time.
 Pandas used the most memory by far because it has to hold all 100 million rows in RAM before doing anything.
-Polars sits in the middle — it is smarter than Pandas but still needs to bring the data into memory during execution.
+Polars sits in the middle because its lazy execution reduces unnecessary work, but it still requires memory during the actual execution stage.

 ---